codelirium/tree/README.txt

-In a concurrent environment, one job is building (expanding) a tree data structure, where all other jobs are dumping periodically the current number of nodes.

 # tree
 In a concurrent environment, one job is building (expanding) a tree data structure, where all other jobs are dumping periodically the current number of nodes.